esonderegger/esonderegger.github.io/projects.markdown

 ### [This Site](/)
 This site is built using [Jekyll](http://jekyllrb.com/) and is hosted on [Github](http://pages.github.com/).
 It relies heavily on the [Twitter Bootstrap](http://twitter.github.com/bootstrap) framework.
+I'm especially happy with it because posts and pages are written in [Markdown](http://daringfireball.net/projects/markdown/).

 ### [Osbourn High School Choirs](http://ohschoralboosters.com/)
 I built this site last summer using [Drupal](http://drupal.org/).
 Since it wasn't going to be involved with the maintenance